9h03n1x/CarND_BC/writeup.md

 		    images.append(self.brightness_image(images[i],np.random.random()))
 		    angles.append(angles[i])

 With this i could double my data set with new and different data.
+This was all done in the generators and only to the training data not to the validation data, here I only used the center camera images. before returning the Batch, the images in the batch where shuffeled again

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 30000 number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Even though I tried training with a set learn rate